JorgeF123/100-days-of-code/README.md

 ## ✅ Day 2: Odd/Even Number Sorter

 A Python script that:
-- Asks the user how many numbers to input
+- Asks how many numbers the user wants to enter
+- Validates input to make sure all numbers are greater than 0
-- Sorts the numbers into even and odd lists
+- Separates even and odd numbers
-- Displays both lists and counts
+- Displays counts and clean formatted output

 ### Example Features:
 - Uses `for` loops and `if-else` conditionals